Tellus/events-by-webhook/README.md

 This library is **by no means** meant to replace or compete with solid message passing and distribution frameworks.
 If you need large-scale and highly robust solution I recommend alternatives such as RabbitMQ or Kafka.

 Instead, this library is intended to work in small self-contained solutions, where you'd rather not set up an entirely different system for the purposes of passing event messages back and forth between related processes, but in-process event handling isn't possible.
 There is no error handling or crash recovery, although it should be easy to integrate if you need it.

+The initial implementation does NOT have anything nifty like error correction, topology reconstruction, zeroconf, or distributed event propagation.
+Let's leave that for a full v1 or v2 release.

 ## Installation